-Booting is a process of switching on a computer.
+Booting is the process of switching on a computer.
 Two types of booting are cold booting and warm booting.
-Six steps of the booting process are BIOS and Setup Program, The Power-On-Self-Test (POST), The Operating System Loads, System Configuration, System Utility Loads and Users Authentication.
+Six steps of the booting process are BIOS and Setup Program, The Power-On-Self-Test (POST), The Operating System Loads, System Configuration, System Utility Loads, and Users Authentication.

 Types of Booting

-Booting is a process of switching on the computer and starting the operating system.
-When a computer is switched on, The boot process loads the operating system into main memory (RAM) installed inside it.
+Booting is the process of switching on the computer and starting the operating system.
+When a computer is switched on, The boot process loads the operating system into the main memory (RAM) installed inside it.
 Types of computer booting are Cold Booting And Warm Booting.

-- Cold Boot: when the user switches on a computer after it has been power off completely,
+- Cold Boot: when the user switches on a computer after it has been powered off completely,

 - Warm Boot: when the user restarts the computer.